kservices/gBridge/docs/html/_sources/firstSteps/gettingStarted.rst.txt

 -----------------------
 That's not complicated at all: just visit `https://gbridge.kappelt.net/register <https://gbridge.kappelt.net/register>`_ and fill in the required information.
 After you've received the confirmation email, you can instantly log in.

-It might take up to 24 hours for your account to get fully activated during the beta phase, since some confirmations have to be done manually.
-You'll receive another mail once your account is fully set.

 A first device
 --------------------
 You'll see your account's dashboard for the first time after logging in.